 Satisfactory Academic Progress Standard

-Federal law mandates that post-secondary institutions participating in Federal Title IV Student Financial Aid Programs, including student loans, have in place and monitor an academic progress policy.
-There are three components of the UW-L Satisfactory Academic Progress Standard for Financial Aid: grade point average (GPA), progress (credits attempted/ credits earned), and the 150 percent rule.
+Federal law mandates that postsecondary institutions participating in Federal Title IV Student Financial Aid Programs, including student loans, have in place and monitor an academic progress policy.
+There are three components of the UW-L Satisfactory Academic Progress Standard for Financial Aid: grade point average (GPA), progress (credits attempted/ credits earned), and the 150% rule.

-- Grade point average is monitored by the various academic deans at UW-L. The grade point average provisions of the academic progress policy are listed under retention standards (p.
-43).
+- Grade point average is monitored by the various academic deans at UW-L. The grade point average provisions of the academic progress policy are listed under retention standards.
 Failure to meet these conditions will result in the student being academically suspended from UW-L. The student will also lose eligibility for student financial aid including student loans.
-Notification of non-compliance with the GPA component and the appeal procedure for academic reinstatement are performed by the various academic deans.
+Notification of noncompliance with the GPA component and the appeal procedure for academic reinstatement are performed by the various academic deans.
 If an appeal is granted, eligibility for financial aid will be determined by the Financial Aid Office.

-- Progress: All full-time and part-time undergraduate and graduate students must complete and pass 67 percent of all credits registered for at UW-L. This will be monitored on an annual basis, September through August.
-Failure to comply with this component will result in the student’s financial aid eligibility being suspended, including student loans.
+- Progress: All fulltime and part-time undergraduate and graduate students must complete and pass 70% of all credits registered for at UW-L. This will be monitored on an annual basis, September through August.
+Failure to comply with this component will result in the student's financial aid eligibility being suspended, including student loans.

-- 150 percent rule: The federal government has established that an eligible undergraduate can receive Federal Title IV Student Financial Aid for credits attempted up to, but not exceeding, 150 percent of the published normal completion length of a student’s program.
+- 150% rule: The federal government has established that an eligible undergraduate can receive Federal Title IV Student Financial Aid for credits attempted up to, but not exceeding, 150% of the published normal completion length of a student's program.
 Credits transferred to UW-L and all credits attempted at UW-L cannot exceed this figure.
 Credits attempted at UW-L and credits earned at UW-L will count regardless of whether the student received or did not receive financial aid, including student loans.

 Credits Earned: The successful completion of a credit attempted is credit for which a grade of A, AB, B, BC, C, D, S, or P is received.

-Withdrawal: Any withdrawal, whether official or unofficial, after the 100% adjustment to tuition and fees will count as credit attempted and credit not earned.
+Withdrawal: Any withdrawal, whether official or unofficial, after the start of a grading period will count as credit attempted and credit not earned.